The Eras Era

 Further information: Speak Now (Taylor’s Version)

-With the release of her tenth studio album, Midnights, Taylor became more universally loved than ever before.
-It didn’t take her long to return to her “Eras Era”, though.
-In March 2023, she embarked on her sixth headlining concert tour, “The Eras Tour” (2023-2024).
-She debuted a discography-spanning setlist that lasted over three hours and kicked off an aptly-named stadium run, destined to become the highest-grossing concert tour of all time.
-Sixteen years into her career, Taylor had managed to became more popular than ever before.
-Welcome to Taylormania.
+With the release of Midnights, Taylor became more universally beloved than ever before.
+It didn’t take her long to return to her “Eras era,” though.
+In March 2023, she embarked on her sixth headlining concert tour, “The Eras Tour” (2023–2024), a three-hour, career-spanning spectacle that would go on to become the highest-grossing concert tour of all time—proof that, sixteen years into her career, Taylor had somehow become more popular than ever.

 Commercially, Speak Now (Taylor’s Version) was another juggernaut.
-It debuted at No. 1 on the Billboard 200, with 716,000 equivalent album units sold in the US and over 1 million globally in its first week.
-It shattered the record for the biggest debut of any re-recorded album, surpassing the previous high set by RED (Taylor’s Version) in 2021.
-The album also helped Taylor achieve another milestone: she became the first living artist in nearly six decades to have four albums simultaneously in the Top 10 of the Billboard 200Speak Now (Taylor’s Version), Midnights, Lover, and folklore.
+It debuted at No. 1 on the Billboard 200 with 716,000 equivalent album units sold in the United States and more than one million worldwide in its first week.
+The album broke the record for the biggest debut of any re-recorded release, surpassing the previous high set by RED (Taylor’s Version).
+It also helped Taylor achieve another historic milestone: she became the first living artist in nearly six decades to place four albums simultaneously in the Top 10 of the Billboard 200Speak Now (Taylor’s Version), Midnights, Lover, and folklore.

 It's A Cruel Summer

-Not long after though, sources told Entertainment Tonight that Taylor and Travis were in the early “talking” stage of their relationship and keeping things casual given their demanding schedules.
-But once Taylor appeared in the VIP suite at Arrowhead Stadium in late September—seated next to Travis’s mother, Donna—it was clear things were becoming more serious.
-The moment captured the public’s imagination, and within days, the pair were being dubbed “America’s Royal Couple.”
-Taylor told Time in December 2023:
+Not long after though, sources told Entertainment Tonight that the two were in the early “talking stage” and keeping things casual given their demanding schedules.
+But once Taylor appeared in the VIP suite at Arrowhead Stadium in late September to support the Kansas City Chiefs—seated next to Travis’s mother, Donna—it was clear things were serious.
+Taylor told Time that December:

 «This all started when Travis very adorably put me on blast on his podcast, which I thought was metal as hell.
 We started hanging out right after that.
 So we actually had a significant amount of time that no one knew, which I’m grateful for, because we got to get to know each other.
 By the time I went to that first game, we were a couple.
 I think some people think that they saw our first date at that game?
 We would never be psychotic enough to hard launch a first date.
 When you say a relationship is public, that means I’m going to see him do what he loves, we’re showing up for each other, other people are there and we don’t care.
 The opposite of that is you have to go to an extreme amount of effort to make sure no one knows that you’re seeing someone.
 And we’re just proud of each other.»